camunda/camunda-docs-manual/content/reference/rest/history/process-instance/delete-process-instance.md

 ---

-Deletes a single process instance from the history.
+Deletes a process instance from the history by id.

 # Method